retrohacker/awesome-p2p/README.md

 ### Node.js

-* [webtorrent](https://github.com/feross/webtorrent) - A streaming torrent client for Node.js and the browser
+* [webtorrent](https://github.com/feross/webtorrent) - A streaming torrent client for Node.js and the browser.
-* [bitcore-lib](https://github.com/bitpay/bitcore-lib) - A pure and powerful JavaScript Bitcoin library for Node.js and the browser
+* [bitcore-lib](https://github.com/bitpay/bitcore-lib) - A pure and powerful JavaScript Bitcoin library for Node.js and the browser.
-* [kad](https://github.com/kadtools/kad) - Kademlia distributed hash table library for Node.js and the browser
+* [kad](https://github.com/kadtools/kad) - Kademlia distributed hash table library for Node.js and the browser.
+* [elliptic](https://github.com/indutny/elliptic) - Fast elliptic-curve cryptography for Node.js and the browser.

 ## License